The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 After the track closed at the conclusion of the 1958 season, it would sit silently for 50 years until a fateful decision was made.
 Following an exhibition event in 2008, the Mates family decided to clear the overgrowth and reopen the track for a once a year event.

 Today, to the delight of many race fans young and old, this event continues to grow in popularity each year and has become a must-see for racing enthusiasts.
+Because of this yearly event, the story of this dirt continues.

 Present day image of Circle M Ranch Speedway